jreyeshdez/Android/README.md

 Android Applications
 ====================
-Some Java Applications made as a Personal and Academic training
+Some Android Apps made as a Personal and Academic training